MeanderingNinja/LitterLog-DataPipeline/README.md

 Repository containing an ETL pipeline and a data model for data storage using sqlalchemy, alembic, and postgresql.

 # What does this program do?
-It watches new csv files in `/var/nfs/cat_watcher_output`.
-When a new file is found, it loads the data to the database `metabase_catwatcher_db`, which is defined in `config.py`.
+It watches new csv files in the designated directory `/var/nfs/cat_watcher_output`.
+When a new file is detected, it loads the data to the database `metabase_catwatcher_db`, which is defined in `config.py`. <br>
 This program is setup to be a service running in the background, so it is always running on the server (`cat_tech_server`).
 ![cat data etl diagram](https://github.com/emma-jinger/cat_data/blob/main/Diagrams/cat_data_etl_diagram.png)